belovetech/system-design-learning/Adapter-Pattern/README.md

 ### Implmentation of Duck Simulator with Adapter Pattern

-Here, we created Turkey Adapter to implement Duck interface without making changes to Turkey interface.
-We also implmented Drone Adapter to use Duck interface.
+Here, we created Turkey Adapter to implement the Duck interface without making changes to the Turkey interface.
+We also implmented Drone Adapter to use the Duck interface.
 This pattern enhance flexibility and comply with open-closed principle.

 ![adapter-pattern-diagram](duck-adapter.jpg)